insurance dispute arbitration in Derwent, Ohio 43733

 The Incident: On June 15, 2023, a lightning strike ignited a fire that ravaged the Wilsons' home.
 Though the Wilsons had maintained an active homeowner’s insurance policy with Falcon Mutual for over a decade, the insurer famously disputed the extent of the coverage.

 Claim Submission: Two weeks after the fire, Jonathan Wilson formally filed his insurance claim for $58,742 — covering structural repairs, replacement of lost belongings, and temporary housing expenses.
-Falcon Mutual's adjuster inspected the damage in early July but controversially offered a settlement of just $28,500, citing “pre-existing structural issues” and claiming that several expensive furnishings were excluded under the policy’s terms.
+Falcon Mutual's adjuster inspected the damage in early July but controversially offered a settlement of just $28,500, citing pre-existing structural issues” and claiming that several expensive furnishings were excluded under the policy’s terms.

-Arbitration Hearings: Over three days in October, the Wilson family’s legal team, led by attorney Rachel Simmons, presented detailed invoices from licensed contractors, appraisals from certified personal property experts, and repair estimates that accounted for local construction costs.
+Arbitration Hearings: Over three days in October, the Wilson family’s legal team, led by attorney the claimant, presented detailed invoices from licensed contractors, appraisals from certified personal property experts, and repair estimates that accounted for local construction costs.
 Falcon Mutual’s defense highlighted policy clauses and questioned the valuation methods, employing a forensic fire investigator who suggested the fire damage was exacerbated by the Wilsons’ delayed reporting of water damage from an unrelated leak in 2022.

 Key Testimony: The turning point came during Mr. Wilson’s testimony.
 He recounted diligently reporting all home maintenance issues to Falcon Mutual and producing email records proving prompt communication.
 Furthermore, his neighbor’s video footage showed the lightning strike vividly, reinforcing the cause of the fire was external and sudden.